 Diane Shipp, MSW, spent a number of years working as a staff social worker at The Institute for Juvenile Research in Illinois, the first children’s mental health clinic in the nation, helping families to identify challenges and find equilibrium.
 Diane has also trained direct-service workers in family assessment techniques, provided consultation to therapists during particularly challenging cases, and practiced individual and family therapy.
 Diane says, “The hallmark of a healthy, functional family is one in which all members are supported in their individual development and needs.
 If one person is faced with a challenge, the entire family is impacted.”
 A native of Puerto Rico, Diane is fluent in Spanish.

-Heidi Werther, MS, CPCC, ACC. is a professional coach, mediator, and business consultant.
+Heidi Werther, MS, CPCC, ACC. is Vice President, Human Resources at Combined Jewish Philanthropies (CJP).
+She is a professional coach, mediator, and business consultant.
 Heidi’s career spans over 25 years working for Fortune 500s, small entrepreneurial firms, and non-profit organizations, where she has served in leadership roles, worked on product development, marketing, business administration, and business development.
 As the Director of Business and Client Development at Circles, a Sodexo Company, Heidi was instrumental in the development of a patient and family concierge model, which was implemented in hospitals and health care systems in an effort to increase the patient experience and provide peace of mind to patients and their families.
 This work provided Heidi with tremendous insight into the challenges faced by patients and their families while involved with hospital services.
 Having navigated the terrain to assist her mother after a cancer diagnosis, Heidi knows how important it is to have resources available not only for the patient, but for caregivers as well.
 Her continued passion for the field of cancer care led her to joining the BCS Board.
 Heidi earned a Bachelor of Science in Marketing and Management from Babson College, a Master of Science, Mediation and Applied Conflict Studies from Champlain College, and a CPCC, Certified Professional Co-active Coach, from the Coaches Training Institute.